AhmedThahir/penpot-desktop/README.md

 - Dark mode in Dashboard
 - Tabs

-## Features Planned for the Future
- - Login via Web Browser

 ## Downloads
 > macOS does not include auto update, you'll need to manually update the app.